Ship PricingCost Breakdown

 Second, winter suites cost $251/night more than fall — a $3,514 difference for two guests.
 That's nearly enough to pay for a second inside cabin on the same sailing.

-Suite volatility runs at 87.2% CV, driven partly by specialty suites that can spike above $11,000/night.
-Standard suites are more predictable, but still swing harder than any other room type.
+Suite prices swing the hardest on the ship, driven partly by specialty suites that can spike above $11,000/night.
+Standard suites are more predictable, but still move more than any other room type.

 When to Book Star of the Seas